What Is a NAS?

 Introduction: Why People Are Building Home Servers Again

-A NAS — short for Network-Attached Storage — is one of the simplest ways to centralize files, media, and services at home without running a full desktop computer 24/7.
-This guide explains what a NAS is, what it is good at, and where it fits into a modern home media server setup.
+A NAS — short for Network-Attached Storage — is one of the simplest ways to centralize files data. and services at home without running a full desktop computer 24/7.
+This guide explains what a NAS is, what it is good at, and where it fits into a modern home server setup.

-I set up a NAS at home to organize and automate my media collection with Docker so I could configure it once and keep the setup consistent even when switching computers.
+I set up a NAS at home to organize and automate and organize my data libraries with Docker so I could configure it once and keep the setup consistent even when switching computers.
 It immediately added value for computer and photo backups, too.

 What a NAS Is (Plain-English Explanation)